Montipora Coral Care – A Complete Guide

 In addition to dipping the corals, you may try more organic remedies, such as introducing a wrasse that is a natural predator.
 In particular, the yellow coris wrasse (Halichoeres chrysus) and the six-line wrasse (Pseudocheilinus hexataenia) have proved to be the most helpful.

-Keep in mind that your tank should be able to accommodate for long-term housing of these species, or plans should be made to safely rehome them after the nudibranchs have been eliminated.
-It is very unlikely that the yellow coris wrasse will solve this problem alone though and usually you will need to dip the corals as well.
+Your tank should be able to accommodate for long-term housing of these species, or plans should be made to safely rehome them after the nudibranchs have been eliminated.
+It is very unlikely that the yellow coris wrasse will solve this problem alone though and you will need to dip the corals as well.

-Lastly, you may need to sacrifice a piece of coral.
-Some hobbyists have found success in removing all Montipora from the aquarium except for one piece.
-This piece will act as a lure that can be removed once nudibranchs have occupied it.
+Lastly, you need to sacrifice a piece of coral.
+Experienced keepers have found success in removing all Montipora from the aquarium except for one piece.
+This piece will act as a lure that is removed once nudibranchs have occupied it.
 However, as nudibranchs can live in other parts of the aquarium, this method is not always guaranteed to be completely effective.

 Still, Montipora eating nudibranchs are extremely difficult to get rid of and anything is worth a try.
 Though these invertebrates mainly target plating Montipora, they may also go after encrusting and branching varieties as well.